 Their size and weight need to be taken into consideration when setting up their habitat.
 Small plants will likely be crushed and housing more than one together requires a large enclosure.

 Dumpy tree frogs need a well-thought-out habitat setup.
 While it’s true they’re one of the easiest species to keep as pets, you need to put careful consideration into their habitat setup.

 Below is a list of the recommended items to get before purchasing your first dumpy.
 I’ll go over each of them in more detail in the sections below.

 - Terrarium / Enclosure – Due to the sheer size of the frog, you should aim for a 18″ L x 18″ W x 24″ H vertical-style terrarium if you’re housing 2 – 3 dumpies.
-This Exo Terra on amazon or this Zilla terrarium is ideal.
+Find the ideal tree frog terrarium here.
 You can go as small as a 12″ L x 12″ W x 18″ H for 1 – 2 dumpies but that doesn’t leave them much room to move around.

 - Substrate – A nice ABG mix is recommended for bioactive vivarium setups.
 It will provide all the nutrients for live plants and support a population of springtails and isopods.
 If you’re going with fake plants you can use a simple coco-husk substrate.

 - Drainage Layer (optional) – A drainage layer is required if you plan to do a waterfall feature.
 A white’s tree frog needs a humid environment but nothing that requires you to set up a drainage layer.